 I am a Marion L. Brittain Postdoctoral Fellow at the Georgia Institute of Technology and Professional Tutor at the Naugle CommLab.
+Starting Fall 2018, I will be an Assistant Director at the Naugle CommLab, particularly focusing on development and sustainable frameworks.
 I hold a Ph.D.
 Rhetoric and Composition from the University of Kansas with primary interests in cultural rhetorics, visual, digital, and material cultures, transformative composition pedgagogy, and places of public memory.

 My research interests include: cultural rhetorics • visual, digital, and material culture • composition studies • multiliteracies • multimodal composition • visual rhetorics • cultural rhetorics • digital and multimodal rhetoric • technical and professional communication • genre theory • knowledge transfer • participatory culture • fan cultures • online education • virtual methods